GenciD21/Environment-Detection-System/README.md

 ---

 ## ESP32 and BME280
   * I think this is an easier part that can be rushed - I mean, sensor interfacing and getting real world data is one the most exciting parts.
 However; previous attempts and easily interfacing with sensors can get messy for a number of reasons.
-I leading cause would obviously be imporper documenation, inexperience, etc, and therefore proper understanding of the BME280 and connection is necesasry for the project to succeed.
+I think a big reason for me has been not taking the time to understand the underlying sensor.
+While we'll be easily interface with the BME280 this time(because of a public library), below is some characteristics I've found important for now.
        * General BME280 Overview:
            * Physical/Electrical Characteristics:
                * 1.71V to 3.6V(So 3.3V is more then enough)